bkamins/bkamins.github.io/_posts/2020-05-30-data-frames-part2.markdown

 # New material

 I have created two additional notebooks that can be downloaded from [this GitHub Gist][gist].
+(Update! this Gist has been updated to DataFrames.jl version 0.22 after its release)

 The content is shared as two notebooks: